McShare/xenforo-markdown/README.md

 - Showdown

 The markdown rendering ability is provided by [Showndown](https://github.com/showdownjs/showdown).
+Thanks for the advice from [#1](//github.com/McShare/xenforo-markdown/issues).
 Please make sure markdown-it is loaded before `xenforo-markdown`.

 - Prism